All About Okra

 Okra is crunchy when cooked quickly but becomes almost mouthwateringly tender when slow-cooked.
 For okra that is crisp and crunchy, try roasting, frying or grilling to help minimize the slimy texture and bring out the grassy flavor of okra.
 If you’re looking for a melt-in-your-mouth okra that acts as a thickening agent, try cooking it low and slow in a stew or gumbo.

-Looking to get the best of both worlds?
+Are you looking to get the best of both worlds?
 Sautéed Okra still gives you that moist and tender texture but with just a hint of crispness.
-Okra and tomatoes is a classic example.
+Okra and tomatoes are classic examples.

 How to Store Okra

 Okra pods can bruise somewhat easily, so you have to store them with care.
-Fresh okra is best stored in the vegetable drawer of the fridge, either wrapped in a paper towel or in a loose paper bag.
+Fresh okra is best stored in the fridge’s vegetable drawer, either wrapped in a paper towel or in a loose paper bag.
 Wait to wash it until you’re ready to cook it.
 Okra will last up to four days in the fridge.